baselbers/woocommerce-pdf-invoices/readme.txt

 = 2.7.0 - March 22, 2017 =

-- Added: 'composer.json' file, requiring mPDF and using autoloading.
 - Added: Ability to use custom fonts without changing mPDF lib.
 This is a WooCommerce PDF Invoices Premium feature.
+- Added: 'composer.json' file, requiring mPDF and using autoloading.
 - Added: Class `BEWPI_Template` which serves all template data.
 Your custom template needs an update!
-- Improved: Uploads directory by moving all files (templates, invoices and fonts) to new 'uploads/woocommerce-pdf-invoices' directory.
+- Improved: Uploads directory by moving all files (templates, invoices and fonts) to new 'uploads/woocommerce-pdf-invoices' directory!
+Do not use the old uploads/bewpi-invoices and uploads/bewpi-templates anymore!
 - Improved: `load_plugin_textdomain` method by using locale filter.
 - Improved: File structure by moving partials to includes/admin/views.
 - Improved: Invoice number reset by using transient instead of updating complete template options.